Automattic/blaze-ads/readme.txt

 Install and activate the WooCommerce, Jetpack and Woo Blaze plugins, if you haven't already done so, then go to "Marketing->Blaze for WooCommerce" in the WordPress admin menu and follow the instructions there.

 == Changelog ==

+= 0.0.4 - 2024-02-21 =
+* Add - Adds a conversion pixel call when a order is made
+* Add - Implemented MultiMedia Marketing Channel interface to include Blaze/Promote post as an available marketing channel

 = 0.0.3 - 2024-02-12 =
 * Add - Added i18n modules and build commands in package.json